 Required Field section and there are also less parameters in the

 Additional Field due to the nature of 3RI.
-Lastly, you are not able to choose a

 App Test Page¶

 The App test page initiates an authentication using the App channel.
 The App test page uses a hardcoded mock AReq for App channel authentication.
 This data is only for test or demo purposes.
 For a production authentication, App authentication requests must be initiated by an integrated 3DS SDK.

 The enrol test page initiates an

 /enrol check with ActiveServer, which is used to see if a card is in a card range that supports 3DS2.
 Only an Account Number and a Merchant ID are required for the enrol test.

 After selecting the Test button on one of the test pages, you will be directed to